Jason2Brownlee/blog/content/posts/hand-crafted-code.md

 We're collaborating on code for now, but that won't last.
 We will first alpha-go and then stockfish professional programmers out of existence.

 Actually, programming was always too hard to do really well anyway, right?
 Seriously.
-10x and 100x programmers was short hand  for only 1 in 10 or 1 in 100 "trained professionals" could actually do the thing that was needed because it was so hard.
+10x and 100x programmers was shorthand  for only 1 in 10 or 1 in 100 "trained professionals" could actually do the thing that was needed because it was so hard.

 Code, UI, and whole systems will be on-demand in many cases, and developed+maintained by LLMs in the few other cases where we need a persistent artifact.